EDUCBA Logo

 About Chiller Machines

 A chiller is a term used for a type of mechanical refrigeration system.
 This system is to cool liquids, gases, or air.
-There are two main types of chillers available in the market: vapor absorption chiller and vapor compression chiller.
+Two main types of chillers are available in the market: vapor absorption chiller and vapor compression chiller.
 Air and water or fluid chillers are a subdivision of vapor compression chillers.
 These are the most common types of chillers.
 To force refrigerant around the system, use an electrically driven mechanical compressor.
 Air chillers release heat into the air, and fluid coolers use water.

 On the other hand, a vapor absorption chiller uses heat to move the refrigerant around the system.
 Chiller units are often energy-efficient, cost-efficient, and time-efficient.
 However, some used chlorofluorocarbons and hydrochlorofluorocarbons.
 Till today chillers use hydrofluorocarbons which have a high global warming potential.
 Thus one might question if these machines are eco-friendly or not.